 Career politician, Vice President, and 38th U.S. President, he assumed office after Nixon’s resignation in 1974.
 He presided over what was then the worst economy since the Great Depression.
 He lost the re-election in 1976 to Jimmy Carter.

 Peanut farmer, naval officer, Georgia Governor, and 39th U.S. President Carter took office during international stagflation, which persisted throughout his term.
 Throughout his career, Carter strongly emphasized human rights.
 By 1980, his popularity had eroded, and he lost re-election.

 Term (1981-1989) Vice President George H. W. Bush (1981-1989)

 40th President of the United States and 33rd Governor of California.
 He ranks highly among former U.S. presidents regarding approval rating and presidential surveys.

 Term (1989-1993) Vice President Dan Quayle (1989-1993)

 On November 25, 2017, George H.W.
-Bush became the longest-living President in U.S. History at the age of 93 years and 166 Days.
+Bush became the longest-living President in U.S. History at 93 years and 166 days old.
 The previous record had been held by Gerald Ford, with Ronald Reagan in third.
 Bush died on November 30, 2018, at the age of 94.